nhcw00/blank-app/README.md

 # US Traffic Accidents Dashboard

 This is an interactive web application built with Plotly and Dash to visualize and explore a large dataset of traffic accidents in the United States.
 It allows users to filter data and observe trends related to accident severity, location, time, and weather conditions.
+By default, this script is configured **to load only the first 500,000 rows** of the dataset.

 Explore the complete, interactive dashboard hosted on “Streamlit”.
 The findings and features discussed below are all drawn from this live application: